-- 1. Begin with the basic rectangular structure described in "Getting Started with Automatic Roof Styles" on page 2. - 2.
+- 1. Begin with the basic rectangular structure described in "Getting Started with Automatic Roof Styles" on page 62. - 2.
 Click the Select Objects tool, select one of the exterior walls, hold down the Shift key, and click on the remaining walls to select them as a group. - 3.
-Open the Wall Specification dialog and on the Roof panel, and change the following settings: - Check the box beside Upper Pitch. - Specify the Upper Pitch as 1.5 in 12 and the Start Height as 132". - To learn more, see "Finding the Start of an Upper Pitch" on page 12. - 4.
-Click OK to close the dialog.
-See "To set a wall's roof directives" on page 3. - 5.
-Click the Build Roof (24 in 12, check Build Roof Planes, and click OK in the Build Roof dialog.
+Open the Wall Specification dialog and on the Roof panel, and change the following settings: - Check the box beside Upper Pitch. - Specify the Upper Pitch as 1.5 in 12 and the Start Height as 132". - To learn more, see "Finding the Start of an Upper Pitch" on page 72. - 4.
+Click $\mathbf{OK}$ to close the dialog.
+See "To set a wall's roof directives" on page 63. - 5.
+Click the Build Roof (a) tool, specify a Pitch of 24 in 12, check Build Roof Planes, and click OK in the Build Roof dialog.